Would raise buying age, license vape shops

 During the committee meeting, Tracey Walsh, who lives in Carmel and is the director of special events for the American Cancer Society, noted that “e-cigarettes and vaping changed the playing field” just when advocates thought they were making strides in the war on tobacco.

 She argued that regulating tobacco is part of the larger war on drug addiction.
 “Tobacco 21 is not an example of overregulation,” she said.
 “It is a fiscally conservative and responsible measure that will help reduce the $10.4 billion in New York tobacco-related health care costs.”

 Walsh noted that the law would not criminalize the possession of tobacco by minors, only its sale.
 Police could not ticket a teenager they saw smoking.

 Susan Salomone, executive director of Drug Crisis in Our Backyard, said she believed taking tobacco and vaping products out of the hands of students will have a “ripple effect” on addiction down the road.

-“I don’t think T21 is the total solution to this, but it can’t hurt,” she said.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+“I don’t think T21 is the total solution to this, but it can’t hurt,” she said.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.